RadekVyM/SimpleToolkit/README.md

 ### SimpleShell

 `SimpleShell` is a simplified implementation of .NET MAUI `Shell`.
-All `SimpleShell` is is just a simple container for your content with ability to put the hosting area for pages wherever you want.
-Thanks to that you are able to add to your `Shell` application custom tab bars, navigation bars, flyouts, etc. while using great `Shell`, URI-based navigation.
+All `SimpleShell` is is just a simple container for your content with the ability to put the hosting area for pages wherever you want.
+Thanks to that, you are able to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application while using great `Shell` URI-based navigation.

 ```xml
 <simpleShell:SimpleShell